erickhouse/deprecated-docs/network/networking.md

 ::1 is short hand for localhost in IPv6 (just like 127.0.0.1 for IPv4)

 the default port for http is port 80.
 Is is normal for each protocol to have a default port.

+## Ethernet

+Ethernet uses mac addresses which are on the physical hardware to communicate to each other.
+When many computer are on an ethernet network the wires can be busy.
+Messages are broadcasted out to every edge of the network which clogs up the pipes.
+Switches are introduced to determine if the message actually needs to be send to a certain part of the network.

 ## Peer to Peer